 On the Select Template page, keep the default URL for the AWS CloudFormation template, and then choose Next.

 On the Specify Details page, review the parameters for the template.
 These are described in the following table.
+Provide values for the KeyPairName, AnsibleAdminPassword, and DatabaseAdminPassword parameters.
+These parameters require your input.
+For all other parameters, the template provides default settings that you can customize.

-IMPORTANT: Take a note of the password you provide for the AnsibleAdminPassword parameter you will need in the steps to follow
+Important Make a note of the password you provide for the AnsibleAdminPassword parameter.
+You will need this password in the steps to follow.